KassemKallas/Backdoor-Attacks-in-DeepLearning/README.md

 # Benign use of Backdoor attacks: DNN Watermarking

 ## 2022
+###### 1. Method for copyright protection of deep neural networks using digital watermarking [Paper](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/12084/1208412/Method-for-copyright-protection-of-deep-neural-networks-using-digital/10.1117/12.2623444.short)
+ > Authors: Yuliya Vybornova

+ > Publisher: International Conference on Machine Vision

+ > The main idea is to embed a digital watermark into a pretrained model by finetuning the final layer weights.
+A deep neural network is retrained on a unique trigger set formed by synthesizing pseudo-holographic images and embedding them into raster images of the original dataset.

 ## 2021
 ###### 1. DNN watermarking: Four challenges and a funeral [Paper](https://dl.acm.org/doi/pdf/10.1145/3437880.3460399)